-- I. Go to: www.ncbi.nlm.nih.gov - 2.
-Make sure "All Databases" is selected in the pull-down menu at the top. - 3.
-Enter D1S80 in the search box and click Search.
-(Note: enter D"one"S80) - 4.
-List the databases that have matches to DIS80.
+I. Go to: www.ncbi.nlm.nih.gov

+2. Make sure "All Databases" is selected in the pull-down menu at the top.

+3. Enter DIS80 in the search box and click Search.
+(Note that it is the numeral one, not a letter, in the second position.)

+4. List the databases that have matches to DIS80.
 (In other words, which databases show a number instead of "none" to the left of the name?)
-What kind of information do you expect to find in each (e.g., nucleotide sequences, protein sequences, journal articles, etc.)? - 5.
-Click on the number in the box next to the Nucleotide sequence database (42 as of January 2010). - 6.
-Look at the description of each entry.
-(Make sure to view all 42 entries.)
+What kind of information do you expect to find in each (e.g., nucleotide sequences, protein sequences, journal articles, etc.)?

+5. Click on the number in the box next to the Nucleotide sequence database (45 as of July 2015).

+6. Look at the description of each entry.
+(Make sure to view all 45 entries.)
 How many species are described to have this VNTR?
 How many alleles are there in the database?
-Give the accession number of the largest (highest number of repeat units) and smallest VNTR alleles. - 7.
-Click on any of the entries that specify the number of repeat units; scroll to the bottom of the page and copy the DNA sequence into a Word document. - 8.
-Can you identify the repeat unit?
-(Hint: look at the FEATURES part of the database entry you opened; it identifies the repeat region.)
-How many base pairs (how big) is the repeat unit?
-Bold the last repeat unit (the 3'-most one) in your Word document.
+Give the accession number of the largest (highest number of repeat units) and smallest VNTR alleles.

+7. Click on any of the human entries that specify the number of repeat units; scroll to the bottom of the page and copy the DNA sequence into a Word document.

+8. Can you identify a typical repeat unit?
+Hint: look at the FEATURES part of the database entry you opened; it identifies the region of the sequence in which repeats are found. repeat region.
+See "DIS80 Factoids" on Lab Manual page 51 to remind yourself of the repeat size.
+Keep in mind that the repeats may not be completely identical, since mutations have gradually accumulated over time.
+Bold the first repeat unit (the 5'-most one) and the last repeat unit (the 3'-most one) in your Word document.
 Are all repeat units identical?
-If they are not, will that impair your ability to estimate the number of repeat units you have? - 9.
-On the sequence in your Word document, underline the sequences that represent the primers you are using for the PCR reaction.
-What size fragment do you expect to see on the gel, if this is the sequence of one of your two alleles? - 10.
-Put square brackets around the nucleotides that are not primers and are not considered a part of the repeats (note, they may be at more than one place in the sequence).
+If they are not, will that impair your ability to estimate the number of repeat units you have?

+9. On the sequence in your Word document, underline the sequences that represent the primers you are using for the PCR reaction.
+(There is a trick to finding one of them!
+Think of DNA directionality.)
+What size fragment do you expect to see on the gel, if this were the sequence of one of your two alleles?

+10. Put square brackets around the nucleotides that are not primers and are not considered a part of the repeats (note, they may be at more than one place in the sequence).
 How many of them are there?
 Your text says that there are 142 extra base pairs (bp) that you need to subtract from the total size of the PCR product to get the size of the repeat region.
-What accounts for the other 57 bp?
+What accounts for this total?